Haych13/Dalton-Bot/README.md

 # Installation
 Clone the repo!
 `git clone https://gitlab.com/Haych/dalton-bot.git`
-Modify config.py for the account details for your bot (Steps 1-3 from [here](https://www.instructables.com/Reddit-Reply-Bot/) will give you the details you need) and the Imgur API key.
+Modify .env for the account details for your bot (Steps 1-3 from [here](https://www.instructables.com/Reddit-Reply-Bot/) will give you the details you need) and the Imgur API key.
 Make sure you have all of the requirements from above

 # How to run